A free way to build your virtual collection, make lists, and share them. It’s your new home on Criterion.com.

 Character actor Paul Bartel went onto work with Corman in the 70's, working both in front of and behind the camera as a director of movies like "Death Race 2000", "Hollywood Boulevard" and "Cannonball" (featuring the early work of cinematographer and Jonathan Demme collaborator Tak Fujimoto).

 Arguably the most prolific of the Criterion label, Nicolas Roeg was shooting classic movies like "Lawrence of Arabia" before directing his own such as the films mentioned here.

 Cult movie stalwart Hellman began as a producer at Corman's production company, before moving onto a career as an independent film director, with this notable existential road trip.

 Not directed by anyone from the Corman Film School, but written by such as actor Jack Nicholson (who spent the early part of his career in Corman classics like "Little Shop of Horrors", "The Raven" and "The St. Valentine's Day Massacre") in this meta-take on the Monkees' squeaky clean image.

-Jack Nicholson's career started taking off in roles with Corman's earlier features, becoming a frequent collaborator with Corman throughout the 60's to inspire him to make his one directorial debut in this counterculture effort.
+Jack Nicholson was paying his dues with in roles with Corman's earlier features, becoming a frequent collaborator with Corman throughout the 60's to inspire him to make his one directorial debut in this counterculture effort.
 Of course, we know how Nicholson's acting career did soon after.

 Actors Studio-trained Hopper got his earliest breaks by working for Corman (appearing with "Easy Rider" collaborators Peter Fonda & Jack Nicholson in "The Trip"), before hitting the open road with Peter Fonda on this influential 60's hit as a director.